George Knight (EastEnders): Identity and lineage

 Explaining George's decision to testify against his adoptive father, Salmon commented that the decision came to George based on his guilt over witnessing the murder, and as a way to "redeem himself" and free Gloria from Eddie.
 After Gloria suffers a heart attack, Salmon explained that Gloria and George had bonded over living under Eddie's controlling rule, and enjoyed scenes where George was able to be there for her.
-The actor admitted his sympathy for Gloria as her freedom from Eddie was immediately eclipsed by her fatal heart attack.
+The actor admitted his sympathy for Gloria, as her freedom from Eddie was immediately eclipsed by her fatal heart attack.
 With the storyline seemingly closing, Salmon voiced his appreciation for being at the centre of a storyline in the soap and seeing fan responses.
 Following her death, George begins self-destructing by turning to dangerous underground boxing, which Salmon explained was George's method of self-harm to feel emotions.
 He later added in an interview with What's on TV that George uses the ring as an outlet for his anger, but will eventually need to seek therapy to help him through his trauma.

 On 14 August 2024, it was announced that George's biological brothers would join the soap, with actors Dayo Koleosho and Jonathan Nyati being cast to play the characters, to continue unravelling George's identity.
 Both actors expressed excitement to join the soap and be a part of the storyline.
 Clenshaw teased the brothers would need to work through a lot of complex emotions after being "torn apart by tragedy".
-It was confirmed that Kobina would leave quickly, while Kojo would become a regular, with Clenshaw teasing how it would give George an opportunity to be a brother figure.
+It was confirmed that Kobina would leave quickly, while Kojo would become a regular, with Clenshaw teasing that it would give George an opportunity to be a brother figure.
 Salmon admitted feeling a personal connection to the story, as both Kojo and his son live with autism.
 He stated that: "it means a lot to me that we're representing that in the show".

 Storylines

 Backstory

 George was adopted by Eddie (Christopher Fairbank) and Gloria Knight (Elizabeth Counsell) when he was two years old.
 He grew up believing he was Jamaican.
 At age fifteen, George watched Eddie and his associates beat a Ghanaian man to death, while he cowered away.
 George later went on to work as a successful boxer, going by the name "Nightmare Knight", married a woman named Sabrina, and had his first child, Junior Knight (Micah Balfour).
-After divorcing Sabrina, George lost contact with Junior and moved to Marbella, where he married Rose Sawyer and they had two daughters named Gina (Francesca Henry) and Anna Knight (Molly Rainford).
+After divorcing Sabrina, George lost contact with Junior and moved to Marbella, where he married Rose Sawyer, and they had two daughters named Gina (Francesca Henry) and Anna Knight (Molly Rainford).
 Rose abandoned her family in 2014, which left George in a depressive state, and Gina being tasked with raising Anna.
 Years later, while working at a bar in Marbella, George met Elaine Peacock (Harriet Thorpe), and the two began a relationship.